Lotame/cc-android-sdk/README.md

 compile 'com.lotame:cc-android-sdk:2.4.0.0@aar'
 ```

-Alternatively, you can build the jar manually from the code with `./gradlew clean jarRelease`.
+Alternatively, you can build the jar manually from the code with `./gradlew clean jar`.
 The jar file
 will be available in the build\libs directory.
 Then you can add that jar as a library to another project.

 Incorporate the following general pattern into your app to collect and transmit data to Lotame, replacing CLIENT_ID with the id provided by Lotame: